rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 ## Optimizing Rancher Performance

 * Keep Rancher up to date with patch releases.
-Performance improvements and bug fixes are made continuously, and the latest release incorporates the largest set ofperformance related development, experience and feedback from many users.
+We are continuously improving Rancher with performance enhancements and bug fixes.
+The latest Rancher release contains all accumulated improvements to performance and stability, plus updates based on developer experience and user feedback.

 * Always scale up gradually, and monitor and observe any changes in behavior while doing do.
 It is usually easier to resolve performance problems as soon as they surface, before other problems obscure the root cause.